 Ranger is a very small city located in the state of Texas.
 With a population of 2,285 people and just one neighborhood, Ranger is the 604th largest community in Texas.

-Ranger is a blue-collar town, with 35.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ranger is generally considered to be a blue-collar town.
+35.36% of the Ranger workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ranger is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ranger who work in office and administrative support (12.52%), food service (9.63%), and maintenance occupations (8.86%).

 Ranger is a very ethnically-diverse city.
 The people who call Ranger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ranger residents report their race to be White, followed by Black or African-American.
 Ranger also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.17% of the city’s residents.
 Important ancestries of people in Ranger include German, English, European, Irish, and Dutch.